Rethinking the Role of Token Retrieval in Multi-Vector Retrieval: Analysis

 \subsection{Towards Better Token Retrieval}

 \paragraph{Gold token retrieval} If the tokens of gold documents are not retrieved at all, multi-vector retrieval models would fail to retrieve the gold documents.
 Hence, a better token retrieval would contain these \textit{gold tokens} more often in their top results.
 In \Cref{fig:token-retrieval} (top), we show the probability of a token at the rank $k$ coming from the gold documents of a query.
 To compute the probability for the rank $k$, we simply count the number of an event where a token at rank $k$ belongs to the gold document and divide it by the number of tokens at rank $k$.
+While this is measuring the precision of the token retrieval, we observed a similar trend for the recall of gold tokens.
 Compared to T5-ColBERT, \ours retrieves gold tokens with higher probability, even on MS MARCO.
 This shows that the training objective of \ours encourages it to retrieve tokens from more relevant context.